jmschrack/jmschrack.github.io/posts/Mend.md

 For an example from Super Mario Galaxy:
 ![alt text]( {{ '/img/smg_invisplat.gif' | url }} "SMG Invis Platform example")

-The first obvious use case for a 2 player game, is that Player1 controls the tool to reveal the platforms that Player2 has to use.
+The obvious use case for a 2 player game, is that Player1 controls the tool to reveal the platforms that Player2 has to use.

 ## The Twist